applidium/OverlayContainer/README.md

 </p>

 <H4 align="center">
   OverlayContainer is a UI library written in Swift.
-It makes it easier to develop overlay based interfaces, such as the one presented in the Apple Maps, Stocks or Shortcuts apps
+It makes easier to develop overlay based interfaces, such as the one presented in the Apple Maps, Stocks or Shortcuts apps
 </H4>

 <p align="center">